SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Suki-Chong.md

 ### Interests

+I enjoy playing bee swarm simulator on roblox, skateboarding, and making bad jokes

+### What to Expect From Me

 It would be pretty chill, we can grab food or boba and you can ask me for advice for resumes and co-ops if you need.n

-### What to Expect From Me

-- 5'2"
-- midlength black wolfcut hair
-- asian woman
-- glasses
-- usually repping reebok club c's
-- overall pretty chill

 ### How I Envision My Relationship With My Mentee(s)